JamesMenetrey/LatexCompendium/README.md

 ## Structure of the repository

+- The folder [best-practices](best-practices) contains the recommended coding style guides and proper uses of LaTeX language.
 - The folder [boilerplates](boilerplates) contains templates recurrently used when creating new LaTeX documents.
 - The folder [practical-works](practical-works) contains real documents demonstrating the usage of LaTeX.
 - The folder [references](references) is the core of this repository and contains documentations about most used features of LaTeX.